univ-of-utah-marriott-library-apple/blade_runner/README.md

     items.insert(2, ("Previous Name", prev_name))
 ```

-which results in:

-    * Name
-    * Estimated Age
-    * Previous Name
-    * Barcode 1
-    * Barcode 2
-    * Asset Tag
-    * JAMF ID
-    * Serial Number
-    * Model
-    * SSD
-    * RAM
-    * Storage

 ### update_offboard_config

-`MainController` is one of the last places where offboarding fields are processed before being sent to JAMF Pro.
-Because of this, `user_actions.py` contains an uimplemented function `update_offboard_config()` that is called before `MainController` sends the data.
+`user_actions.py` contains an uimplemented function `update_offboard_config()` that is called before *Blade Runner* sends the offboard config to JAMF Pro.
 Its purpose is to make custom changes to the offboard data before it is sent.

 As an example, say you want to set the name of any computer that is offboarded to the computer's serial number.
-Instead of rummaging through the codebase to figure out where to do that, you could implement `update_offboard_config()` like this:
+To do so, you could implement `update_offboard_config()` like this:

 ```
 # user_actions.py

 def update_offboard_config(self):
-    """User defines implementation.
-Meant to update the computer's JSS record with extra information before offboarding.
-    """
     # Change name of computer to serial number
     self._offboard_config = my_custom_functions.xml_replace_name(self._computer.get_serial(), self._offboard_config)
 ```

 # Features and How They Work

-*Blade Runner* essentially performs 6 tasks:
+*Blade Runner* essentially performs 5 tasks:

     1. Offboard
     2. Enroll